-The topic for 2017 is “Vocation and Place.”
-CUE invites position papers that respond to the following prompt:
+The topic for 2017 was “Vocation and Place.”
+CUE invited position papers that responded to the following prompt:

 Vocation is an increasingly prominent topic in higher education and at Wheaton College.
 The newfound emphasis on the subject reflects a desire understand the relationship between our calling to live all of life coram deo, or “before the face of God,” and our desire to discern the significance of, make meaning from, and make a difference with the work of our hands (broadly construed to include both paid and unpaid labor, and even some aspects of leisure).
 As capacious as the discussion of vocation can be, it has often neglected the theme of place, the communities in which various aspects of our vocation take concrete form, the built and natural environments that surround us, the neighbors and institutions that shape and are shaped by our lives.

 How should we relate place to questions and themes that are central to “vocation?”
 What would it mean to weave the thread of community into the broader discussion of calling that often focuses on “Christ + Career?”

 The Center for Urban Engagement will award one prize valued at $300.
 The Center reserves the right to bestow additional recognitions on high-quality papers that do not win the top prize.
 In previous years, local sponsors have provided additional prizes.

 Entries must be submitted to Kari Vandervelde, Office Coordinator, Urban Studies and the Center for Urban Engagement, via email (email@example.com).
 The deadline will be announced in the spring of 2018.